Costa Rica - Toucans, Honeycreepers, and Macaws 2020

 $4950 / person.
 ALL INCLUSIVE

 Fee includes all lodging, food, in-field guiding, instruction, transportation and gas, permits.
-It even includes $240 in tips for drivers, cooking staff, lodge hosts, local guides, etc. The only thing you will have to worry about is if you chose to purchase any gifts or alcohol. $1000 will be required to reserve the spot on the trip, then the balance of $3950 will be due.
+It even includes $240 in tips for drivers, cooking staff, lodge hosts, local guides, etc. The only thing you will have to worry about is if you chose to purchase any gifts or alcohol. $1000 will be required to reserve the spot on the trip, then the balance of $3950 ill be due 90 days prior to the trip.

 Renown for it’s biodiversity and ecotourism, many bird photographers put Costa Rica at the top of their lists of places to visit.
 On this trip we will emphasize three types of birds: Toucans, Honeycreepers, and Macaws.
 Along the way, we will photograph quite a variety of other species as well (see species list below).
 By visiting a variety of habitats, this trip will give the participants an appreciation for the range of beauty and diversity the country has to offer.
 By working with local businesses as well as collaborating with guides who grew up here and make their living showing visitors specialized areas and target species, we have created a team to make this trip unbelievably productive.